 What is Medicaid/Medi-Cal?

 Medicaid is a joint federal and state program that helps cover healthcare costs for people with limited income and resources.
-While the federal government sets basic rules, each state runs its own Medicaid program so eligibility, coverage, and program names can vary by state.
+While the federal government sets basic rules, each state runs its own Medicaid program, so eligibility, coverage, and program names can vary by state.

 For example: